-The Federal Government is pushing for all schools to reopen after term break, but on a limited basis.
+The COVID-19 outbreak has led to strict movement restrictions across Australia.
+As result, schools closed from late March.
+Schools across Australia either have been providing classes online or have gone on school holiday early.
+However, the Federal Government is pushing for all schools to reopen after term break, but on a limited basis.
 The reopening dates for schools differ across each state.
 While most schools will likely reopen, schools in some states and territories, such as the Australian Capital Territory and Victoria, are transitioning to online learning in term 2.
 Students in Northern Territory are anticipated to return to school, while Queensland will review online learning in week five of term 2.

 Most students in New South Wales have been learning remotely since late March 2020.
-However, the state announced its back to school plan on 21 April 2020, which involves a staggered return to school, starting from 11 May.
+However, as the state is easing restrictions, its back to school plan was announced on 21 April 2020.
+This plan involves a staggered return to school starting from 11 May.
 Students will initially return to school for one day a week, and school days will be progressively increased.
 Students are anticipated to be at school full time by term 3.
 Enhanced measures, including temperature testings and extra cleaning, will be introduced in schools.